Romain3Ch216/AL4EO/README.md

 ### Adding a new data set

-Adding a custom dataset can be done by modifying the `data/datasets.py` file and the `data/sensors.py` file.
+Adding a custom data set can be done by modifying the `data/datasets.py` file and the `data/sensors.py` file.

 ## How to start

 To run benchmark experiments on already labeled datasets, run the script `main.py`.
 The mandatory arguments are:
- * `--dataset` to specify which dataset to use (e.g. Houston, Indian Pines, PaviaU, Mauzac...)
+ * `--dataset` to specify which data set to use (e.g. Houston, Indian Pines, PaviaU, Mauzac...)
  * `--query` to specify which active learning query system to use (e.g. breaking_tie, coreset, bald...)
  * `--steps` to specify the number of steps
  * `--n_px` to specify the number of pixels to select at each step